- Ph.D. (Princeton Theological Seminary)

 He has contributed to various resources for scholars, church leaders, and laypeople interested in the Bible’s connections to faith and life, including The Oxford Encyclopedia of the Bible and Theology, Theological Bible Commentary, Connections: A Lectionary Commentary Series, EnterTheBible.org, and Covenant Bible Study.

 He has written about the Bible for websites including Huffington Post, Working Preacher, and ON Scripture—The Bible.
 He co-hosts Sermon Brainwave, a popular weekly podcast that offers assistance to preachers as they interpret biblical texts to prepare their sermons.

-Ordained as a teaching elder in the Presbyterian Church (USA), Skinner frequently teaches at conferences, on college and seminary campuses, and in congregations.
+Ordained as a teaching elder in the Presbyterian Church (USA), Skinner also serves as the Scholar for Adult Education at Westminster Presbyterian Church in Minneapolis, where he works with the church’s leadership in developing new offerings for educational ministry both within and beyond the church building.
+He frequently teaches about the New Testament, early Christian history, and preaching at conferences, on college and seminary campuses, and in congregations.